 How to deal with aggression in dogs

-The first step is to understand your own canine's aggression, and the causes of it.
+The first step is to understand your own canine's aggression and the causes of it.

 For example, studies observed that male dogs are more likely to bite due to aggression (22), with research showing that in 75% of dog bite cases, it's always the male dog.

-Another way to decrease aggression in dogs and the chance of bites in through spaying and neutering them, according to some studies (22).
+Another way to decrease aggression in dogs and the chance of bites is through spaying and neutering them, according to some studies (22).
 However, not all types of aggression can be eliminated with this procedure, as there's some evidence (25) that even neutered dogs will exhibit resource guarding and territorial aggression.

-Finally, as I've mentioned above, socialization is very important and so is finding causes of aggression in your specific dog (e.g. stimuli in the environment, causes of pain, unruly children, etc.).
+Finally, as I've mentioned above, socialization is very important, and so is finding causes of aggression in your specific dog (e.g., stimuli in the environment, causes of pain, unruly children, etc.).
 These are effective tools in dealing with your dog's aggressive behavior.

 Take home message

-Although aggression in dogs can be seen as a defense mechanism, it can result in damage to property or danger to people, and especially kids.
+Although aggression in dogs can be seen as a defense mechanism, it can result in damage to property or danger to people, especially kids.
 Therefore, dog owners need to be aware of specific causes of canine aggression and remove them, if possible.

-While aggression in dogs is not fully understood, there is plenty of evidence pointing at potential causes, from pain, stimuli and lack of socialization to some dogs and the male gender being more genetically predisposed to aggressive behavior.
+While aggression in dogs is not fully understood, there is plenty of evidence pointing at potential causes, from pain, stimuli, and lack of socialization to some dogs and the male gender being more genetically predisposed to aggressive behavior.

-If your dog is highly reactive to stimuli or uncomfortable with humans, experts recommend that you take engage your dog in obedience training and train him to be more comfortable with other pets and people, and children in particular.
+If your dog is highly reactive to stimuli or uncomfortable with humans, experts recommend that you engage your dog in obedience training and train him to be more comfortable with other pets and people, and children in particular.